liam8888999/ErsatzTV-Filler/README.md

 4. `cp sample-config.conf config.conf`
 #### Update the 'output', 'city', 'state' variables to your required locations, replace nano with your favorite text editor.
 5. `nano config.conf`

+## For Channel currently offline Filler
+for this to work you need to run the script once which will generate placeholder videos titled with the channelnumber.etv you will need to add each of these to its own collection and schedule that collection during planned channel offline times

 ## Update Instructions
 Make sure your in the ErsatzTV-Filler directory and run the following command: